clipboard-list-checkInventory

 • 120 units are transferred from the Chicago Warehouse to the Milwaukee Operations Center on January 27.
 Of these, 75 will come from batch #0001 and 45 will come from batch #0002.

-Summary table for part LDR-4.1 batch
+Summary table for item LDR-4.1 batch

 Time